lonnyzhang423/zhihu-captcha/README.md

 # Steps
 1. We use Python3 and TensorFlow to build a CNN model
+2. For better accuracy,mark as many as possible captcha images and save to your disk
-2. And then convert [zhihu captcha](https://www.zhihu.com/captcha.gif) to image array with PIL & numpy
+3. Then convert your marked [zhihu captcha](https://www.zhihu.com/captcha.gif) to image and label array with PIL & numpy
-3. Next feed image array into the prebuilt network
-4. Train the network until you are satisfied with the predict accuracy,and save the network
+4. Next feed the image and label array into the prebuilt network,train the network until you are satisfied with the predict accuracy
+5. Save your well trained network model
-5. Restore the network,feed the real zhihu captcha image and get predict captcha
+6. Restore the network model,feed the production-environment [zhihu captcha](https://www.zhihu.com/captcha.gif) and predict
-6. Finished!
+7. Cracked!

+# FAQ